Disabled World LogoWorld Map

-Canada Pension Disability
+Canada Pension Plan: Retirement and Disability Benefits

 CPP Disability is part of the Canada Pension Plan.
 It is designed to provide financial assistance to CPP contributors who are unable to work because of a severe and prolonged disability.
 Benefits are paid monthly to eligible applicants and their dependent children.
+The Canada Pension Plan (CPP) is a contributory, earnings-related social insurance program.
+It forms one of the two major components of Canada's public retirement income system, the other component being Old Age Security (OAS).
+Other parts of Canada's retirement system are private pensions, either employer-sponsored or from tax-deferred individual savings (known in Canada as a Registered Retirement Savings Plan).

-The Canada Pension Plan (CPP) disability benefit is available to people who have made enough contributions to the CPP, and whose disability prevents them from working at any job on a regular basis.
-The disability must be long lasting or likely to result in death.
+The Canada Pension Plan (CPP) disability benefit is administered by Social Development Canada (SDC), a federal government department.
+The CPP disability benefit is available to people who have made enough contributions to the CPP, and whose disability prevents them from working at any job regularly.
+The disability must be long-lasting or likely to result in death.
 People who qualify for disability benefits from other programs may not qualify for the CPP disability benefit.
 You must apply for a disability benefit in writing.

 The Canada Pension Plan Disability Benefit provides disability pensions to eligible workers who become disabled in a severe and prolonged fashion, and survivor benefits to survivors of workers who die before begin receiving retirement benefits.

-The CPP legislation defines “disability” as a condition, physical and/or mental, that is “severe and prolonged”.
-“Severe” means that you have a mental or physical disability that regularly stops you from doing any type of work (full-time, part-time or seasonal).
-“Prolonged” means your disability is likely to be long term, or is likely to result in your death.
+- "Severe" means that you have a mental or physical disability that regularly stops you from doing any type of work (full-time, part-time or seasonal).

 The first thing that the Minister of Human Resources Development Canada considers when someone applies for any benefit under the Canada Pension Plan is whether that person has contributed enough to CPP to qualify for the benefit they are applying for.
 That is, the applicant must have contributed enough to CPP to meet either the minimum contribution requirements or the minimum qualifying period (MQP).